Bass oboe: Repertoire

-British oboist Michael Sluman has commissioned approximately 60 works for the Bass Oboe, a number of which have been performed at recitals in the UK, the 2016 Australian Double Reed Society in Sydney, and the 2018 International Double Reed Society Conference in Granada.
-These works consist of solo, orchestral, chamber and recital pieces, along with a number of quartets for Oboe, Oboe d'amore, Cor Anglais, and Bass Oboe, written for the Asyla Oboe Quartet.
-Michael has given lectures on the Bass Oboe at the Royal Academy of Music, London, King's College, London, The University of North Texas and the Royal Northern College of Music.
+British oboist Michael Sluman has commissioned approximately 60 works for the bass oboe, a number of which have been performed at recitals in the UK, the 2016 Australian Double Reed Society in Sydney, and the 2018 International Double Reed Society Conference in Granada.
+These works consist of solo, orchestral, chamber, and recital pieces, along with a number of quartets for oboe, oboe d'amore, cor anglais, and bass oboe, written for the Asyla Oboe Quartet.
+Sluman has given lectures on the bass oboe at the Royal Academy of Music, London, King's College London, the University of North Texas and the Royal Northern College of Music.

 Robert Moran's Survivor from Darmstadt, for nine amplified bass oboes, was commissioned by oboist Nora Post and premiered in 1984.
 At least one sonata for bass oboe and piano, by Simon Zaleski, has been written.